 West Galway and Connemara, on Ireland’s Wild Atlantic Way is a superb location for cycling.
 This is a Gaelic-speaking wonderland full of jaw-dropping scenery, ancient low stone walls and pretty, rural villages.
 Many visitors and locals agree that this remote wonderland is best explored by bike.
-We were up for the challenge, so that morning we decided to jump in the saddle and go bike-riding as one of our optional extra activities on our Shackleton Tour.
+We were up for the challenge, so that morning we decided to jump in the saddle and go bike-riding as one of our optional extra activities on our Adventure Tours.

 We had a quick chat with our guide.
 Weather conditions were good – bright, dry and breezy.
 We found the best option was to start and finish in the same spot (Clifden) on a loop tour.
 There are loads of routes to choose from depending on the time you have and your appetite for the saddle.